mlpack/examples/Kaggle/README.md

 ##### 1. Loading The Dataset From The File To A Useable Format

-The Load Class is used to load a matrix from the file.The type of file is guessed automatically from the extension.
+The Load Class is used to load a matrix from the file.
+The type of file is guessed automatically from the extension.
 For a list of supported file types please refer to [Load Class](https://github.com/mlpack/mlpack/blob/master/src/mlpack/core/data/load.hpp).
-Please note that since mlpack requires matrices to be in column major format and usually data is stored in a row major format, the matrix by default is transposed.
-In case the data is originally in column major format, consider setting the parameter to False.
+Please note that since mlpack requires matrices to be in column major format and usually data is stored in a row major format, the matrix is transposed by default.
+In case the data is originally in column major format, consider setting `transpose` to false.
 Refer to documentation of Load Class for further information.

 After loading the dataset is stored in the _tempDataset_ Matrix.